Knot surgery formulae for instanton Floer homology II: applications: A rational surgery formula

 \bcor Suppose $K$ is a core knot in a lens space $Y$.
-Then the bypass exact triangles in Lemma \ref{lem: bypass n,n+1,mu} are always split, and there are two canonical isomorphisms induced by bypass maps between the direct sum of two spaces with smaller dimensions and the third space. \ecor \bpf From Lemma \ref{lem: dim}, we know dimensions of $\sut{n},\sut{n+1}, \sut{\mu}$ are $|np-q|,|(n+1)p-q|,|p|$, respectively.
-Since the sum of two smaller integers equals to the third integer, we know the triangles always split.
-Since each nontrivial grading summands $\sut{n},\sut{n+1}, \sut{\mu}$ are $1$-dimensional, the restrictions of the bypass maps induce the canonical isomorphisms. \epf
+Then the bypass exact triangles in Lemma \ref{lem: bypass n,n+1,mu} are always split, and there are two canonical isomorphisms induced by bypass maps between the direct sum of two spaces with smaller dimensions and the third space. \ecor \bpf From Lemma \ref{lem: dim}, we know the dimensions of $\sut{n},\sut{n+1}, \sut{\mu}$ are $|np-q|,|(n+1)p-q|,|p|$, respectively.
+Since the sum of two smaller integers equals the third integer, we know the triangle always splits.
+Since each nontrivial grading summand $\sut{n},\sut{n+1}, \sut{\mu}$ are $1$-dimensional, the restrictions of the bypass maps induce the canonical isomorphisms. \epf

 From Lemma \ref{lem: dim}, for a core knot $K\subset Y$, we have Then Conjecture \ref{conj: connected sum} reduces to the following proposition. \bprop[] Suppose $K_1\subset Y_1$ is a rationally null-homologous knot and $K_2\subset Y_2$ is a core knot in a lens space.
 Then there exist identifications \eprop